 Final Flossing and Fluoride Treatment

-The hygienist will then proceed to give you a very thorough flossing to remove any last vestiges of tartar, before proceeding with the fluoride treatment.
+The hygienist will then proceed to give you very thorough flossing to remove any last vestiges of tartar, before proceeding with the fluoride treatment.
 The hygienist will use a mouthpiece that fits over your teeth to apply the fluoride.

 The mouthpiece is filled with a fluoride foam or gel which is left in your mouth for at least a minute.
 Once the mouthpiece is removed you will rinse thoroughly to remove the excess fluoride and debris left by the cleaning process.